juliaolivieri/COMP_162/lecture17/README.md

 1. Open a new JupyterLab session.
 This notebook is what you'll turn in for your classwork today.
 1. Import pandas.
-1. Download the dataset and load it in using pandas:
+1. Download the college majors dataset and load it using pandas: https://drive.google.com/file/d/1WK9sQdr_S7RHDUIdEBPZ88dPeOUvTY7E/view?usp=sharing
 1. Find the number of rows and columns of the DataFrame.
 1. What is the data type of each column?
 1. Use the `value_counts()`  function to find the count of each uniqu value in every categorical column.
 1. Filter the data based on one categorical variable value.
 Compute summary statistics before and after filtering.
 Do any of the summary statistics change?
 1. Brainstorm at least three plots that would help you understand this data.
 Which variable(s) are involved?
 Are they quantitative or categorical?
-1. (Challenge)

 ## Classwork 2